telecasteren/telecasteren.github.io/ReadMe.md

 ## Description

 I'm Tele Caster Nilsen and this is my portfolio.<br/>
-This website is showcasing three of my bigger website projects, and the portfolio is also in it's entirety built by me.
+This website is showcasing three of my bigger website projects, and this portfolio is also in it's entirety built by me.

 **Projects showcased on site:**